dfelinto/blender-manual/manual/3d_interaction/navigating/3d_view.rst

 These options allow you to align and orient the view in different ways.
 They are found in the :guilabel:`View Menu`

-   :guilabel:`Align View to Selected` menu
+   Align View to Selected menu
       These options align your view with specified local axes of the selected object or, in :guilabel:`Edit` mode, with the normal of the selected face.